xbanke/ebokeh/README.md

 # ebokeh
-ebokeh is an enhanced bokeh that can plot line, circle and so on with pd.DataFrame or list of soure names straightly.
+ebokeh is an enhanced bokeh that can plot line, circle and so on with pd.DataFrame or list of soure fields straightly.
 So you can plot like this:

 fig = figure('Fig')